Waikoloa offers peaceful living by Hawaii's Kohala Coast

 The Hawaii Department of Education serves the community.
 Students may start at Waikoloa Elementary & Middle School, which covers kindergarten through eighth grade and has a B-minus grade from Niche.
 Kealakehe High School earns a B, offering several career and technical education pathways in communications, business, engineering, health and natural resources.
 "Some people also move here because the village is a short, 20-minute drive to the private schools in Waimea," Becker says.
 These include Parker School and Hawaii Preparatory Academy, both of which serve students from kindergarten through 12th grade and get A-plus grades from Niche.

-Shopping and dining options are centered in village plazas
+Shopping and dining options are centered in shopping plazas

 Annual Waikoloa festivals celebrate nature, holidays and community

-The village has easy access to coastal roads, airport and hospital
+The area has easy access to coastal roads, airport and hospital

-Hawaii state Route 19 is located near the west side of the village and connects the community to nearby coastal communities and beachside attractions.
-Ellison Onizuka Kona International Airport at Keahole is about 25 miles away, and Queen's North Hawaii Community Hospital is in Waimea.
+Hawaii state Route 19 passes through the community and connects to nearby coastal areas and beachside attractions.
+Ellison Onizuka Kona International Airport at Keahole is about 25 miles away, and Queen's North Hawaii Community Hospital is 20 miles northeast in Waimea.

 Photography Contributed By